gudTECH/nag-bot/README.md

 # nag-bot
-A bot to help people stay on task, and keep issues in the right status.
+A slack/jira bot to help people stay on task, and keep issues in the right status.

 Ask the bot 'help' after activating your user for an explanation of commands.

 ## Dependencies
+* Python >= 3.4
 * peewee
 * pytz
 * jira